 ATP’s COVID-19 Antibody Testing study is one of four studies that tests for COVID-19 antibodies within adult Albertans.

-Yes, you will receive your antibody test results by phone or by mail.
+Yes, you will receive an email notifying you when your results are ready to be viewed on our participant portal.
 More information will be provided with your tests results.
 It may take up to one month for you to receive your results.

 Please note: An antibody test cannot tell whether you’re currently infected with the COVID-19 virus because it can take up to three weeks after an infection for your body to create antibodies.

 - Our tests are developed to be specific for certain types of antibodies so they know what to look for.

 - Your body produces many types of antibodies when you’ve been infected with the COVID-19 virus.

 - To date, we’ve only been testing for the main type of antibody produced when you are infected by the COVID-19 virus.

 - Scientists have created vaccines that result in another main type of antibody.